 The tiny North Carolina town nestled in the foothills of the majestic Blue Ridge Mountains is called Mount Airy.
 Its reputation for charm precedes it, known mainly as the hometown of Andy Griffith and the inspiration for the idyllic neighborhood his show was set in, Mayberry.
 As such the streets here are rampant with retro nostalgia, for a unique feel unlike anywhere else, meaning there are plenty of unique things to do in Mount Airy for all.

 Mount Airy has more to offer than meets the eye with natural wonders nearby, quirky attractions to explore, and a rich history all its own.
 We believe it’s one of the best hidden gems in North Carolina, and below are all the best things to do in Mt.
 Airy that make it a perfect addition to any Carolina itinerary!

 Where is Mount Airy?

-Mount Airy is a small town in North Carolina.
-It’s located in Northwestern North Carolina, and almost borders the state of Virginia.
+Mount Airy is a small town in North Carolina, located in Northwestern North Carolina, almost bordering the state of Virginia.
 The closest city is Winston Salem, and at just a 30 minute drive, it makes for a fantastic day trip away from the city.

 The town sits at the foothills of the Blue Ridge Mountains and is just 14 miles away from the famous Blue Ridge Parkway.
 It’s a small town of just 10,000 people, but it’s well known around the entire country for one main reason.
 Actor Andy Griffith was born in Mount Airy, and the town is believed to be the basis for Mayberry, the setting of the Andy Griffith Show.